 Let’s face it: We share microbes with our dogs.
 Research shows that humans and their dogs share skin bacteria.
 Your dog’s furry playmates probably share their microbes as well.
-Your dog may even be coprophagic (poop-eater), although this practice is undesirable and can lead to a spread of parasites.
+Your dog may even be coprophagic (poop-eater).

 4) Probiotics and fermented foods